lsbardel/flow/src/jflow/jfsite/README.rst

 JFLOW SITE
 ==========================

-Django site for jflow
+A battery included django site for jflow

 Requirements
 =======================
  On top of jflow you need

+ * djpcms
  * django-piston
  * docutils
- * djpcms

 ==================